 There are many methods of building the structure and another one that could be employed is the earth-bag, where bags function as large coil pots that progressively wind around the structure. http://earthbagbuilding.com/projects/thailand.htm

 An additional method that may be explored is the use of plastic bottles in the creation of plastic bottle structures.
 This method has been successfully used all over the world where building materials are scarce though waste plastic bottles are plentiful.
-The method is labor intensive and would require many participating in order to allot it to happen.
+The method is labor-intensive and would require many participants in order to allow it to happen.

 A rounded seating area will allow locals to sit and watch the fish and monitor the system as well as provide shade and a place for reading at night and connecting to the web for further research and political agency in learning.
 In parts of the world, where building materials are scarce existing structures can be used to house the aquaponics and plant growing areas.
 Concrete recycling can also be explored as a means of getting materials that are readily at hand from destroyed buildings.

 The optimal turbine design lies in the synthesis of efficiency, reliability, and feasibility.
-The team will perform preliminary design analysis to computationally establish the design based on efficiency.
-Previous experimental works have determined factors such as distance between the micro-turbine disks, number and diameter of the micro-turbine disks, number of inlet nozzles to the micro-turbine and rotational speed of the rotor effect the efficiency of the turbine .
-In particular we will be concentrating on measuring the isentropic efficiency.
+The team performs preliminary design analysis to computationally establish the design based on efficiency.
+Previous experimental works have determined factors such as distance between the micro-turbine disks, number, and diameter of the micro-turbine disks, the number of inlet nozzles to the micro-turbine and rotational speed of the rotor affect the efficiency of the turbine .
+In particular, we will be concentrating on measuring isentropic efficiency.
 This parameter measures the degree of degradation of energy in a steady-flow device.
 It involves a comparison between the actual performance of the device and the performance that would be achieved under idealized circumstances for the same inlet and exit states.

 The team aims to explore how these mechanical design considerations can be adapted to ensure long-term reliability while employing readily available cost-efficient materials.
-This will aid in our goal of constructing the turbine in a manner that caters toward future production.
-Notice that in one design above we have considered using recycled hard drive platters as in research, we found some prototypes online of others that have produced Tesla turbines using hard drive disk trays.
-At this, stage we are leaning toward using laser cut aircraft aluminum for reproducibility.
+This will aid in our goal of constructing the turbine in a manner that caters to future production.

 Creation of Specifications and Requirements